carpentries/instructor-training/_episodes/08-motivation.md

     that they include culturally diverse names,
     etc.;
-*   emphasizing that what matters is the rate at which they are learning, not the advantages or disadvantages they had when they started;
+*   emphasizing that what matters is the rate at which they are learning, not the level of knowledge they had when they started;
 *   encouraging pair programming; and
 *   actively mitigating behavior that some learners may find intimidating, e.g.,